llicursi/web-process-mining/README.md

 ## Contribution

 Fork it and be happy.
-Contact me /llicursi if you need any suport on setting this up
+Contact me /llicursi if you need any suport on setting this up.

+You may notice some wording in portuguese `pt-BR`.
+Sorry about that, but except for the commit history, the source code can be adjusted and update to english, just notify me